South Harrison Water Corp.

 We are required to provide 5 year updates to our well head protection plan.
 Our first 5 year update was submitted and approved by IDEM in 2015.

 In 2018, SHW learned that The Nature Conservancy (TNC) has purchase over 700 acres of property that surround our water wells.
-We are working hand in hand with TNC to further protect our drinking water source.
-There are no definite plans to announce yet, but we are working with their representatives and there are many possibilities to explore.
+We worked hand in hand with TNC to further protect our drinking water source and purchased an additional 17 acres of property adjoining our existing well field property in 2020.

 All of these steps are being taken in an effort to protect our very valuable drinking water resource.
 Other efforts are ongoing.